The streaming opportunity for Financial Services and Insurance brands

 Traditionally, the consumer journey for financial services and insurance was marked by major life milestones: Landing a first job, getting married, buying a house.
-These discrete inflection points, however, are no longer enough for financial services and insurance brands to engage Gen Zs and millennials.
+These discrete inflection points, however, are no longer enough for financial services and insurance brands to engage Gen Zs and millennial customers.
 To connect with these valuable audiences, it’s more effective for brands to play a consistent part in their daily moments — big and small.

-Reaching Gen Zs and millennials now is an imperative for today’s financial services providers (FSPs) to sustain future growth.
+Reaching Gen Zs and millennials with financial advertising now is an imperative for today’s financial services providers (FSPs) to sustain future growth.
 These generations have yet to hit peak profitability (that’ll happen in the 2030s for millennials, and around 2050 for Gen Z1), but the oldest millennials are already almost 40 years old, well into their earning and child-raising years.
 They have and will use many financial products as their needs continue to mature.

 And yet, only 57% of millennials in the US are financially literate,2 as many feel unsure how to achieve their financial goals.
 For instance, half of millennials want to invest in the market but don’t know where to start, compared with 32% of Gen X and less than 20% of Baby Boomers.3 Similarly, Gen Zs still have a lot to learn despite taking control of their finances at an earlier age than other generations.
 In fact, 72% stress about finances.4

 As digital natives, Gen Zs and millennials are used to instant information — so they’re more discerning consumers at a time when there’s more choice of FSPs and switching is easy.
-When it comes to financial and insurance products, they seek digital-first solutions that offer maximum convenience, flexibility, speed, and personalization.
+When it comes to financial and insurance products, they seek digital-first solutions that allow for maximum convenience, flexibility, speed, and personalization.

-What it means for your brand
+What it means for your financial services advertising plans

 With nearly two-thirds of Spotify’s Free audience made up of listeners ages 16-34,5 Spotify is at the center of their lives — multi-device users stream for 2+ hours a day.6 This high engagement powers our Streaming Intelligence: first-party, contextual data that reveals moods, mindsets, habits, and tastes in the moment.